isomerpages/govtech-corp/media/media-releases/_posts/2014-11-27-post-Enhancing SingPass to Better Serve and Protect Users.md

-by actively supporting the growth of innovative technology companies and start-ups in Singapore, working with leading global IT companies, and developing excellent information technology and telecommunications infrastructure, policies, and capabilities for Singapore.
-For more news and information, visit <a href="http://www.ida.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.ida.gov.sg</a>.</p>
+by actively supporting the growth of innovative technology companies and start-ups in Singapore, working with leading global IT companies, and developing excellent information technology and telecommunications infrastructure, policies, and capabilities for Singapore.</p>
 <h4>For media clarification</h4>
 <p>Malini Nathan (Ms)&nbsp;
 <br>Senior Manager&nbsp;